Alexander Haig

-Born in Bala Cynwyd, Pennsylvania, Haig served in the Korean War after graduating from the United States Military Academy.
-In the Korean War, he served as an aide to General Alonzo Patrick Fox and General Edward Almond.
-After the war, he served as an aide to Secretary of Defense Robert McNamara.
+Haig was born and raised in Pennsylvania.
+He graduated from the U.S. Military Academy and served in the Korean War, during which he served as an aide to general Alonzo Patrick Fox and general Edward Almond.
+Afterward, he served as an aide to defense secretary Robert McNamara.
 During the Vietnam War, Haig commanded a battalion and later a brigade of the 1st Infantry Division.
-For his service, Haig was a recipient of the Distinguished Service Cross, the Silver Star with oak leaf cluster and the Purple Heart.
+For his service, Haig received the Distinguished Service Cross, the Silver Star with oak leaf cluster, and the Purple Heart.

-In 1969 Haig became an assistant to National Security Adviser Henry Kissinger.
-He became vice chief of staff of the Army, the second-highest-ranking position in the Army, in 1972.
+In 1969, Haig became an assistant to national security advisor Henry Kissinger.
+He became vice chief of staff of the Army, the Army's second-highest-ranking position, in 1972.
 After the 1973 resignation of H. R. Haldeman, Haig became President Nixon's chief of staff.
-Serving in the wake of the Watergate scandal, he became especially influential in the final months of Nixon's tenure; he played a role in persuading Nixon to resign in August 1974.
+Serving in the wake of the Watergate scandal, he became especially influential in the final months of Nixon's tenure, playing a role in persuading Nixon to resign in 1974.
 Haig continued to serve as chief of staff for the first month of President Ford's tenure.
 From 1974 to 1979, Haig served as Supreme Allied Commander Europe, commanding all NATO forces in Europe.
 He retired from the army in 1979 and pursued a career in business.

-After Reagan won the 1980 United States presidential election, he nominated Haig to be his secretary of state.
-After the attempted assassination of Ronald Reagan, Haig said "I am in control here", allegedly suggesting (erroneously since the Presidential Succession Act of 1947, when the Speaker of the House of Representatives was designated the second in the line of succession after the vice president) that he served as acting U.S. president in Reagan's and Bush's absence, later iterating that he meant that he was functionally in control of the government.
+After Reagan won the 1980 U.S. presidential election, he nominated Haig to be his secretary of state.
+After the Reagan assassination attempt, Haig said "I am in control here, in the White House", despite not being next in the line of succession.
 During the Falklands War, Haig sought to broker peace between the United Kingdom and Argentina.
 He resigned from Reagan's cabinet in July 1982.
-After leaving office, he unsuccessfully sought the presidential nomination in the 1988 Republican Party presidential primaries.
+He unsuccessfully sought the presidential nomination in the 1988 Republican primaries.
 He also served as the head of a consulting firm and hosted the television program World Business Review.